pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 ## 5) Other settings

-You can finally set additional parameters by using the `addCustomParam(String key, String value)` method:
+For provider parameters without a dedicated setter, use `addCustomParam(String key, String value)`:

 ```java
 // select display mode: page, popup, touch, and wap